strexx/Ultimate-Frisbee-App/README.md

 #### Must haves
 1. As a user I want to have real-time score updates about a match or multiple matches that I'm interested in.
 2. As a user I want to have an overview of the matches that are being played during the tournament and on which field.
-3. As a user I want to update the scores of my (favourite) team(s).
+3. As a user I want to update the scores of my (favorite) team(s).
-4. As a user I want to follow my favourite teams
+4. As a user I want to follow my favorite matches.
-4. As a scorekeeper of a game I want to confirm the final score, so he score can be updated in the system (Leaguevine API).
+4. As a scorekeeper of a game I want to confirm the final score, so the score can be updated in the system (Leaguevine API).
-5. As a scorekeeper I want to see the matches that are relevent to me.
+5. As a scorekeeper I want to see the matches that are relevant to me.

 #### Could haves
-1. As a user I want to be notified if a (favourite) team scores
+1. As a user I want to be notified if a (favorite) team scores.
 2. As a user I want to view the scores on a public screen.
-2. As a scorekeeper I want to have a personal overview of all the teams that I need to keep the scores for during the tournament.
+2. As a scorekeeper I want to have a personal overview of all the teams that I need to keep the scores of during the tournament.
-3. As a team I want to fill in my sprit scores.
+3. As a team I want to fill in my spirit scores.
 4. As a client I want to receive the spirit scores into the Leaguevine API.

 ### Design challenges
 During this project there were the following design challenges:
 - The user can experience *bad* to *no* mobile internet connection at some locations of the Ultimate Frisbee tournaments.
-- The user isn't always aware where the matches are being played
+- The user isn't always aware of where the matches are being played.
 - The Leaguevine API, which is very slow, can be overloaded if there are many requests to the server.

 ### The design solution
-A mobile-first, responsive, real-time, **progressive webapplication** made in **Node.js** and with the use of **socket.io** and **MongoDB**. *To make the web app a minimal viable product, the app will only display the games of the Windmill tournaments, an event that's being held every year.*
+A mobile-first, responsive, real-time, **progressive web application** made in **Node.js**, with the use of **socket.io** and **MongoDB**. *To make the web app a minimum viable product, the app will only display the games of the WindMill tournaments, an event that's being held every year.*

-- Node.js is used to keep the application lightweighted, fast, and highly customizeable.
-It also allows us to make the application progressive enhanced, so viewable to all kinds of users.
+- Node.js is used to keep the application lightweight, fast, and highly customizable.
+It also allows us to make the application progressive enhanced, so   it's viewable for all kinds of users.
 Some examples of cases would be to have no JavaScript enabled, slow to no internet connection or using a screenreader.
-It also allows us to make the app real-time, by using a websockets library that can communicate between the client and the server with only the use of JavaScript.
+It also allows us to make the app real-time, by using a websocket library that can communicate between the client and the server with only the use of JavaScript.

-- Socket.io is the websockets JavaScript library used to make the app update the scores real-time to all the users screen without the need to constantly refreshing the page.
+- Socket.io is the websocket JavaScript library used to make the app update the scores real-time to all the users without the need of constantly refreshing the page.

 - MongoDB is used to create a database to reduce the API calls to the highly vulnerable and slow serving Leaguevine API.
-The app will do a daily API request to store the matches off the Windmill tournaments and divisions of the current day in the database.
+The app will do a daily API request to store the matches from the Windmill tournaments and divisions of the current day in the database.
 Each time a score is updated, the database will be updated.
-If a scorekeeper confirms the final score of a match, a API post request will be done to the API to update and synchronise the API with the database.
+If a scorekeeper confirms the final score of a match, an API post request will be done to the API to update and synchronize the API with the database.

-- Progressive webapp is used to make the application work offline, with the Service Worker.
+- Progressive web app is used to make the application work offline, this is done with a Service Worker.
 If the user has a bad internet connection, he will still be able to visit the webapp and see the most recent scores.

 ### Used design patterns